kat-lego/Project-3/README.md

 ![Settings Example](https://github.com/maniac22/Project-3/blob/master/artifacts/img/example2.png)

+Once the settings have been set, you can proceed to create an assignment and enable the plugin for the assignment and set all the required settings.

 ## Developers
 We have left some Artifacts about the project in the [wiki](https://github.com/kat-lego/Project-3/wiki).
 It should be a usefull read for understanding the project.